Turn Your Supermarket Tomato Sauce Into Something Special

 - Fresh or dried spices like hot pepper flakes.

 - A little balsamic vinegar or better yet, a little balsamic glaze.

 - A few tablespoons of heavy cream or half and half.

 - A can of beans including white beans, fava beans, garbanzo beans, etc.

-- Grated cheeses including Parmesan, Romano, aged Gouda – I save my hard cheese rinds to add to the sauce and remove when done.
+- Grated cheeses including Parmesan, Romano, and aged Gouda - I save my hard cheese rinds to add to the sauce and remove when done.

-- Soft cheese like ricotta cheese, cottage cheese, cream cheese, sour cream mascarpone cheese or creme fresh
+- Soft cheese like ricotta cheese, cottage cheese, cream cheese, sour cream mascarpone cheese, or creme fresh

 - Don't forget caramelized onions, nothing is better.

 - A spoonful or two of rich tomato paste.

 - Some reserved pasta water - the starchy water gives a sauce some body and helps the sauce stick to the pasta.